modelint/shlaer-mellor-metamodel/README.md

-# Welcome to Leon Starr's Shlaer-Mellor Executable UML Metamodel
+# Welcome to Leon Starr's Shlaer-Mellor Metamodel of Executable UML

 I'm starting this repository to pull together a public metamodel of the Shlaer-Mellor variation of Executable UML.